Château La Mission Haut Brion

 A true icon of the Pessac-Léognan area, the property dates back to the 16th century.
 Classified as a Graves Grand Cru in 1953, it produces a fine wine perfect for ageing from twenty hectares of vines which draw all that they need to produce excellent grapes from gravel, sand and clay soils.

-Harvested by hand, the Cabernet Sauvignon, Merlot and Cabernet Franc grapes are vinified in the traditional way.
-Fermentation takes place in stainless steel tanks and ageing lasts from 18 to 22 months in barrels whose proportion of new wood can reach 80%.
+Hand-harvested, the Cabernet Sauvignon, Merlot and Cabernet Franc grapes are vinified in the traditional way.
+Fermentation takes place in stainless steel vats, and the wine is aged for 18 to 22 months in barrels containing 80% new wood.

 Additional information